Azure-Samples/spring-jms-service-bus/spring-jms-service-bus-queue-sample/README.md

 ## Overview

-This project demonstrates how to use Spring JMS Topic for Azure Service Bus.
+This sample demonstrates how to use Spring JMS for Azure Service Bus Queue.

 Running this sample will be charged by Azure.
 You can check the usage and bill at this [link](https://azure.microsoft.com/en-us/account/).